va loans for michigan veterans

-Michigan VA Loan Update: VA loan limits removed starting January, 1st, 2020.
+Michigan VA Loan Update: VA loan limits removed starting January 1st, 2020 — Michigan veterans with full entitlement can borrow any amount with no down payment.

 Get Quote